Cinq á Sept Cocktail Recipe

 Tasting Notes

-“Although definitely a tasty gin drink, nothing about this recipe wowed me, especially when compared to the other incredible holiday drinks we’ve tried this season.
+Kendall’s Take: “Although definitely a tasty gin drink, nothing about this recipe wowed me, especially when compared to the other incredible holiday drinks I’ve tried.
 I could see the recipe working for cocktail hour given its relative simplicity and palatability, which may be the whole point as could be inferred from its name.
 But I just didn’t love it, and the only real reason is because I was expecting more from a holiday drink.
-Without the addition of maybe a spiced syrup or something, you could stick this drink in a modern classic cocktail recipe book, and it would fit right in.”
+Without the addition of maybe a spiced syrup or something, you could stick the Cinq à Sept in a modern classic cocktail recipe book, and it would fit right in.”

 Recipe